CandaceJWilliams/thebit-1/_posts/2018-4-28-how-to-plan-an-all-female-hackathon.md

 layout: post
 title: So You Want to Plan an All-Female Hackathon?
 Article 2&#58 Time Management
 category: featured
-description: For most students, including myself, it is difficult to find the time to organize a hackathon.
-Internships, jobs, and school eat up so much of our time and energy that it is easy to get overwhelmed when attempting to organize a big event.
-Thus, time management is an essential skill an organizer must learn.
+description: Time management is an essential skill an organizer must learn.
 Not only for the better of their event, but for their own well-being.
-img: test.jpeg
+img: library.jpg
+author: Fiona Whittington

 ---